Docs

 Browser

 The HyperDX browser SDK allows you to instrument your frontend application to send events to HyperDX.
-This allows you to see frontend network requests and exceptions alongside backend events in a single timeline.
+This allows you to view network requests and exceptions alongside backend events in a single timeline.

 Additionally, it'll automatically capture and correlate session replay data, so you can visually step through and debug what a user was seeing while using your application.